Coirt/manual/QuickStart.md

 ![Audio device](images/QS_AudioDevice.png)

 The patch is already set up to take input from your computer keyboard and convert it into messages which are interpreted by **VCO-1** _v/oct input_.
-Once your sound driver is selected on **Audio-8** pressing certain keys on your keyboard will simultaneously send a Gate signal to **ADSR** telling it to start and send the midi note information to VCO-1 telling it what key to play.
+Once your sound driver is selected on **Audio-8** pressing certain keys on your keyboard will simultaneously send a Gate signal to **ADSR** telling it to start and send the midi note information to VCO-1 telling it what key to be in.
 Refer to this image to see which keys on the keyboard produce which notes.

 ![Keyboard](images/qwerty.png)